“The best way to predict the future is to create it!”

 |Strategic Sust Workshop|

 |About & Bios|

-The Sustainability Committee serves Northern Section planners who are interested in deepening their capacity to respond effectively to the accelerating sustainability challenge (see About and Bios).The Committee does the legwork to connect you with credible knowledge, powerful tools, and inspiring and instructive cases.
+The Sustainability Committee serves Northern Section planners who are interested in deepening their capacity to respond effectively to the accelerating sustainability challenge (see About and Bios).The Committee does the legwork to bring planners credible knowledge, powerful tools, and inspiring and instructive cases.
 It highlights examples of innovative sustainability planning.
 The Committee provides information, education, and training through this web site, the Plan-It Sustainably column in the Northern News, the Plan-It Sustainably Journal-Blog (comment, subscribe via RSS, and author a guest post), workshops, and events (see the Resources and Publishing pages).

 Invitation to Collaborate

 Contribute and collaborate in ways that fit your time and interests (see the Invitation to Collaborate page for details).
 Your work in any of the following roles would advance sustainability in the Northern Section.